-- No hardware filtering The Filter detects and reports attack patterns but no hardware-based filters are applied. - Use Intel x520 or x540 10 Gbps NIC to block IPv4 sources The Filter blocks the sources of the attacks but only if the sources are non-spoofed IPv4 addresses.
-For protecting against attacks with random IP sources, also define a SW Filtering Policy. - Use Intel x520 or x540 10 Gbps NIC to block IPv4 destinations The Filter blocks the IPv4 destinations of the attacks, for any attack patterns it finds.
-Also known as black-holing. - Use Intel x520 or x540 10 Gbps NIC with PF_RING HW filters The Filter uses the PF_RING framework to apply the following hardware-base filtering rules: Source IP, Destination IP, TCP/UDP Source Port, TCP/UDP Destination Port, IP Protocol.
+- No hardware filtering The Filter detects and reports attack patterns but no hardware-based filters are applied. - Intel X520 10 Gbps NIC block only IPv4 sources The Filter blocks the sources of the attacks but only if the sources are non-spoofed IPv4 addresses.
+For protecting against attacks with random IP sources, also define a SW Filtering Policy. - o Intel X520 10 Gbps NIC block only IPv4 destinations The Filter blocks the IPv4 destinations of the attacks, for any attack patterns it finds.
+Also known as black-holing.

+Intel X520 10 Gbps NIC - PF_RING - The Filter uses the PF_RING framework to apply the following hardware-base filtering rules: Source IP, Destination IP, TCP/UDP Source Port, TCP/UDP Destination Port, IP Protocol.
 Other attack patterns cannot be filtered by the X520 NIC.

-• Use PF_RING
+Use PF_RING